Deep learning for classifying dynamical states from time series via recurrence plots: Introduction

 \section{Introduction}

-Understanding and classifying emergent dynamical states in real-world and engineered systems remains a fundamental challenge due to the intrinsic complexity of their physical mechanisms and the involvement of multiple interacting parameters.
-However, the increasing availability of large scale time series data and advances in high performance computing open new opportunities to uncover meaningful dynamical patterns by integrating data driven approaches with computational modeling.
-Many real systems such as biological, climate, and social systems and engineered systems including mechanical, electronics and power grid systems often generate nonlinear time series that encode a variety of rich dynamical behaviors, including periodic, quasiperiodic, chaotic, and hyperchaotic regimes \cite{Kantz_Schreiber_2003, meena2017effect,crutchfield1986chaos, meena2020resilience,lakshmanan1996chaos}.
-Accurate identification of these behaviors is essential not only for advancing our understanding of the underlying physics but also for anticipating critical transitions, detecting early warning signals, and designing robust prediction and control strategies \cite{scheffer2009early, lenton2011early, meena2017threshold, scholl2008handbook}.
+Understanding and classifying emergent dynamical states in natural and engineered systems remains a fundamental challenge due to the intrinsic complexity of their physical mechanisms and the involvement of multiple interacting parameters.
+However, the increasing availability of large scale time series data and advances in high-performance computing open new opportunities to uncover meaningful dynamical patterns by integrating data driven approaches with computational modeling.
+Many real-world systems such as biological, climate, and social systems, and engineered systems, such as mechanical, electronics and power grid systems often generate nonlinear time series that encode a variety of rich dynamical behaviors, including periodic, quasiperiodic, chaotic, and hyperchaotic regimes \cite{Kantz_Schreiber_2003, meena2017effect,crutchfield1986chaos, meena2020resilience,lakshmanan1996chaos}.
+Accurate identification of these behaviors is essential not only for advancing our understanding of the underlying physical processes but also for anticipating critical transitions, deriving early warning signals, and designing robust prediction and control strategies \cite{scheffer2009early, lenton2011early, meena2017threshold, scholl2008handbook}.

 Traditionally, the classification of time series from dynamical systems relies on techniques such as Lyapunov exponent spectra \cite{bespalov2013determination,wolf1985determining}.
 However, this approach becomes impractical in the presence of stochasticity or when the governing equations do not fully capture the underlying dynamics of the system.
 Moreover, estimating Lyapunov exponents from empirical data requires large volumes of clean stationary signals, which limits their applicability in real-world scenarios \cite{lyapunovzou}.
 Thus, developing methods to capture the inherent dynamics of a system from empirical time series data remains a challenging and active area of research.